Once, and once only, have I seen thy face,

 I’d spring to earlier at the gate of Heaven.

-We are busy working to bring Walter Savage Landor's "Once, and once only, have I seen thy face" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Walter Savage Landor's "Once, and once only, have I seen thy face" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

-While you wait for our complete interpretation, we invite you to explore other musical arrangements in our gallery or learn more about Walter Savage Landor's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the gallery for other musical arrangements or learn more about Walter Savage Landor's life and contributions to literature.

 Check back soon to experience how "Once, and once only, have I seen thy face" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.